Starting the Award

 Check with your Award Leader.
-Duke of Ed registration fees can be found at Schedule of Fees.
+Duke of Ed registration fees can be found in the schedule of fees.

-2. Who do I pay the Duke of Ed registration fee to?
+3. Who do I pay the registration fee to?

 Speak to your Award Leader for instructions on which payment system your Award Centre uses.

 4. I have registered online but I no longer want to participate.
 Can I receive a refund?